 You can create rules for people who viewed your homepage, conversion page, or other specific pages.

 Create rules for a specific page by selecting "URL" and "equals" from the drop-down menus.
 Enter the full URL in the text box, copying it exactly as it appears in a web browser and including your site's protocol ("http" or "https").
-In cases where you don't know the protocol or have a page that uses both protocols, you can select "contains."
+In cases where you don't know the protocol or have a page that uses both protocols, you can select "contains" and not include the protocol in the URL.

 An airline wants to create a remarketing list of people who visited their spring deals page.
 They create the rule "URL contains https://example.com/flights/spring-deals."